tobiaskortus/covid19-search/processing/README.md

 ### Model Creation

-The creation of the metadata property graph is performed in parralel as described previously for the document- and inverted index using an modified `process_chunk` function.
+The creation of the metadata property graph is performed in parallel as described previously for the document- and inverted index using an modified `process_chunk` function.
 In this case the internal processing steps used in order to process a document are reduced to a minimal.
-For each document in a chunk the content of the different text sections (title, abstract and body) are concatinated and then processed by the RAKE model.
+For each document in a chunk the content of the different text sections (title, abstract and body) are concatenated and then processed by the RAKE model.
 The first ten keyphrases with the highest score (or less depending on the number of extracted phrases) are saved in the keyphrase index located in the MongoDB database.

 ## Metadata Property Graph

-In addition to the ad-hoc search as described before a advanced information retrieval system for the analysis of the metadata related to the documents should be established.
-A graph database structuring the metadata as a property graph is ideal for this task.
+In addition to the ad-hoc search as described before an advanced information retrieval system for the analysis of the metadata related to the documents should be established.
+A graph database structuring the metadata as a property graph is hereby ideal for this task.
 The processing  of the documents that is required for the creation of the mentioned graph database is located in the `metadata-property-graph-neo4j.ipynb` notebook.
-This notebook uses a similar structure and funcionality as the scripts related to the inverted- and document index construction and therefore shares the same utility functions which were described before.
+This notebook uses a similar structure and functionality as the scripts related to the inverted- and document index construction and therefore shares the same utility functions which were described before.

 ### Metadata Property Graph - Data Model

 Center of the data model used for the property graph is the `Document` node which contains properties both for the document title and the document id.
-In order to describe a given document in a more detailed way bidirectional relations are created for at least one instance of the `Author` Node containing which is again linked to an instance of the Institution Node.
+In order to describe a given document in a more detailed way bidirectional relations are created for at least one instance of the `Author` node containing which is again linked to an instance of the Institution node.
 Both of these nodes are described by a name property.
-For each institution a geographical location is associated using an instance of the Country Node described by a name and a corresponding ISO 3166-1 two character code.
-In addition to the involved authors a connection to a Journal Node is established assuming this information is available.
+For each institution a geographical location is associated using an instance of the Country node described by a name and a corresponding ISO 3166-1 two character code.
+In addition to the involved authors a connection to a Journal node is established assuming this information is available.

 </br>